gcallah/Rationalism/md/Sorcery.md

 And the devotees of Hubbard were promised that they could become "operating thetans," acquiring capabilities not available to non-Scientilogists.

+In the case of Hegel, Voegelin observes: "Hegel's obsession was power.
+If he wanted to be the sorcerer who could evoke the shape of history, he had to penetrate the political events of the time with though until the events and thought would coincide" (OH, 235).

 As Voegelin noted, "Once you have entered into the magic circle the sorcerer has drawn around himself, you are lost" (OH, 228).

+(Must include something on Neocon magic.)

 Once we have understood the general nature of *Zauberworte*, of the magic words